Andrew-WR/hylix_eval/README.md

 # Hylix behavioral evaluation kit

-This repository lets invited researchers compare normal Qwen inference with Hylix on new prompts or rerun the original 20-task held-out evaluation.
+This repo lets invited researchers compare normal Qwen-3.5-9B inference with Hylix on new prompts or rerun a 20 code + math task held-out evaluation.
 Normal and Hylix generations use the same prompt, decoding settings, and random seed.

 This is a behavioral replication kit.
 The Hylix probe and training pipeline remain private and are not required to evaluate the deployed method.

+Overall, you will find Hylix to improve coding reasoning much more than math.
 ## What you need

 - Python 3.10 or newer.
 The API client has no third-party dependencies.